 Children learn best when they feel connected, safe, and happy.

-Close parental involvement: Parents are always welcome in the classroom.
+Close parental involvement: Parents are always welcome in the classroom – in-person or online.
 This gives each child the comfort and security of knowing their own parent can be there with them.
 It also gives children exposure to a wide range of caring adults in a safe environment, allowing them to develop skills at interacting with other adults.
 As a side benefit, we know children learn language more quickly when exposed to a variety of adult speakers.

 Why our program is great for parents: